 Ellen Davitt (1812-1879) is the author of the first Australian murder mystery.
 Davitt moved to Australia in 1854 and served as the superintendent of the Model and Normal School in East Melbourne.
 After her husband’s death in 1860, Davitt began writing, and though most of her early work has been lost, her novels and novellas have been recovered from the Australian Journal, including Force and Fraud: A Tale from the Bush.
 The Davitt Award was created in 2001 in her honour to celebrate crime writing women in Australia.

-* Note: ‘Buy Now’ link will take you to a University of Melbourne hosted page in order to process this transaction.
+* Note: ‘Buy Now’ link will take you to a University of Melbourne hosted page.